Fill Us with Fire

-"Fill Us with Fire" is a single by English synthpop duo Erasure, released as the third single from their 2011 album Tomorrow's World.
+"Fill Us with Fire" is a single by English synth-pop duo Erasure, released as the third single from their 2011 album Tomorrow's World.
 The song was written by Andy Bell and Vince Clarke, whilst it was produced by electropop musician Frankmusik who produced the rest of the Tomorrow's World album.
 The B-side "Shot to the Heart" was also written by the duo, but produced by Clarke.
 This was the final single from Tomorrow's World in all territories except Germany, where "A Whole Lotta Love Run Riot" was released as a download single only.